 By Stefaan Ghijs

 This Cirrus Airframe Parachute System (CAPS) is a whole-plane ballistic parachute recovery system designed specifically for Cirrus Aircraft’s line of general aviation light aircraft.
-This aircraft parachute system is designed to protect the occupants in case of emergency.
+This plane parachute system is designed to protect the occupants in case of emergency.
 Thanks to the Cirrus Airframe Parachute System, the aircraft can descend slowly to the ground.
 CAPS is a revolution in the general safety of aviation and no other certified aircraft manufacturer in the world offers this safety device as standard equipment on all its aircraft.

 In the event of an emergency, the pilot can pull the CAPS handle that is located in the ceiling of the cockpit.
 This will unlock the aircraft parachute.

-Within a few seconds, the aircraft parachute will unfold and the aircraft will lower its lowering speed.
+Within a few seconds, the plane parachute will unfold and the aircraft will lower its lowering speed.
 During the landing of the aircraft on the ground, the shock of the landing will be absorbed by the special landing gear and by the Cirrus Energy Absorbing Technology (CEAT ™) seats.
 The goal of employing this system is the survival of the crew and passengers and not necessarily the prevention of damage to the airframe.

 In addition, the safety of the aircraft is increased by the large number of